-Dr. Paul Shuper is a Senior Scientist with the Institute for Mental Health Policy Research at CAMH; an Assistant Professor in the Social and Behavioural Health Sciences Division at the Dalla Lana School of Public Health at the University of Toronto; and an Affiliate of the Center for Health, Intervention, and Prevention at the University of Connecticut.
+Dr. Paul Shuper is a senior scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health (CAMH), an assistant professor in the Social and Behavioural Health Sciences Division at the University of Toronto's Dalla Lana School of Public Health, and an affiliate of the Center for Health, Intervention and Prevention at the University of Connecticut.

 Areas of Research